GannaAdnan/Sudoku/README.md

+# Sudoku Solver GC

-# A 9x9 Sudoku grid solver using Graph Coloring Algorithm.
+A Sudoku Solver for 9x9 grids, using Graph Coloring algorithm.